ISAITB/docs-tdl/source/constructs/index.rst

     @id, no, The ID for the step.
 This is also the name of a ``map`` variable in the session context in which output will be stored.
     @path, yes, The identifier scriptlet to call.
 The value provided here depends on the whether the scriptlet is :ref:`external to the test case<scriptlets>` or :ref:`defined within it<test-case-scriptlets>`.
     @from, no, The identifier of the test suite from which the scriptlet will be loaded.
 If not provided this is assumed to be the current test suite.
-    @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
+    @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.
-    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``false``).
+    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "false").
 Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
 See :ref:`tdl-steps-common-hidesteps` for further details.
     @input, no, An alternative to input elements to provide a single input when the scriptlet expects a single input or (if multiple) a single mandatory input.
 See also :ref:`tdl-step-call__simplified`.
     @output, no, The name to use for the session context variable to store the scriptlet output as an alternative to using the ``id``.
 See also :ref:`tdl-step-call__simplified`. input, no, Zero or more elements for the ``scriptlet``'s input parameters.
 See :ref:`handlers-inputs-outputs` for details.